Skip to content

 4.4.1 Ground-Truth

-For position, many techniques are used in online introduced datasets, including: using indoor motion-capture systems, Real-Time Kinematics (RTK) sensors for outdoor and clear areas, surveying equipment such as Total Station and etc. For maps, synthetic datasets than can provide accurate geometry of the environment, and dense, industrial laser scanners are used to provide a ground-truth environment map.
-Even in some cases, your best estimate of position can be used for evaluations.
+For position, many techniques are used in online datasets, including indoor motion-capture systems, Real-Time Kinematics (RTK) sensors for outdoor clear areas, surveying equipment such as Total Station, etc. In some cases, your best estimate of position by fusing multiple sensors can be used as ground-truth.
 For instance, we know that LiDAR SLAMs are more accurate than the visual Odometry/SLAM methods.
 So you can equip your robot during R&D temporarily with a LiDAR sensor and collect both LiDAR and camera data, then use the LiDAR-based SLAM's estimation of positions as a ground-truth for your visual SLAM's position estimation.

 1